NGC 3393: Supermassive black holes

+X-ray observations from the Chandra and Hubble telescopes of the supermassive black hole (SMBH) pair.
+The image on the top right is observations just made by Chandra.

 The source of activity in the active galactic nuclei is a supermassive black hole (SMBH) lying at the centre of the galaxy.
 Observations by the Chandra X-ray Observatory revealed evidence for a pair of supermassive black holes in the centre of NGC 3393.
 The observation in hard X-rays, including emission from iron, showed two separate peaks, which were identified as black holes that are actively growing, generating X-ray emission as gas falls towards the black holes and becomes hotter.
 The obscured regions around both black holes block the copious amounts of optical and ultraviolet light produced by infalling material.
 They are the first pair of black holes found in a spiral galaxy like our Milky Way.
 The two black holes are separated by only 490 light years.

 The two black holes in NGC 3393 are likely the remnant of a merger of two galaxies of unequal mass a billion or more years ago.
 Other evidence that supports the hypothesis of the galaxy merger include high pre-shock densities in the narrow-line region and low O/H and Mg/H abundances.
 However the N/H is more than predicted, probably due to the creation of Wolf–Rayet stars in the central region of the galaxy during the merger.